vishvAsa/kalpAntaram/kANe/v5p2/00/Chronological_Table.md

 commentary on Tantrarārtika.
 1425 A. D.-1460 A. D.–Rudradhara, author of Varsa.

 krtya, Suddhiviveka and other works.
-1425 A. D.-1490 A.D.-Vācaspati, author of Krtya
+1425 A. D.-1490 A.D.-Vācaspati, author of Kr̥tya

 cintāmaṇi and numerous works called Cintīmaṇi